I'm no Robin Hood, French security guard tells trial

-"It's always the little guys who have to take it, so I decided to rebel," the burly, dark-haired ex-driver said, explaining that the theft was an act of revenge.
+"It's always the little guys who have to take it, so I decided to rebel," the burly, dark-haired driver said, describing the theft as an act of revenge.

 Musulin surrendered to police in Monaco 11 days after he abandoned his armoured van and made off with 11.6 million euros (15 million dollars) stuffed in dozens of sacks.

 Police found the empty armoured vehicle in Lyon hours after the heist and two days later discovered nine million euros in a lock-up garage, but 2.5 million are still missing.

 During his testimony, Musulin denied hiding the missing money and suggested the millions may have been lost when he was loading them in his getaway truck or stolen at the garage.